 “In 2024 I suffered a nasty head laceration at work that wasn’t my fault but was hesitant about making a claim.
 Being put off by the big name corporate injury lawyers you see on tv and their flashy advertising I searched for an independent option in my area and found Marley Solicitors.
 The initial phone consultation I had with Yasmin Ishrat was great, she was professional but extremely friendly and understanding of my case, all my hesitations were put to rest during the call and I knew that making an injury claim was the right choice.

-The rest of the claim process was stress free, Yasmin kept me updated and always responded immediately to any queries, I barely had to do anything at all.
+The rest of the process was stress free, Yasmin kept me updated and always responded immediately to any queries, I barely had to do anything at all.

 Can I still claim compensation if I contributed to the accident?